cicada-lang/inet-cute/docs/articles/notes-about-interaction-nets.md

 A graph is typed, if each node has fixed numebr of typed ports.

-one connection consumes two ports.
+One connection consumes two ports.

 When we want to connect two nodes by an edge, the connection must go through the ports of the nodes,